-Autumn is nearly here, and soon one of the most beautiful times of the year to be in Buffalo River Country will begin.
+Autumn is here, and soon one of the most beautiful times of the year to be in Buffalo River Country will begin.
 When the days cool for activities, the elk become more active, and visitors from all across the country come to view the Ozark Mountains transform from deep greens to vibrant shades of red, yellow, and orange.

 We want you and your family to get the best experience out of this years Fall color display, so we've put together some tips and info to help you be better prepared!